 It is of interest to find out how effective is the use of the Text Parser and the Pattern Recogniser models in the task of extracting answers to "why" and "how to" questions; and this would answer the second question in this thesis: To what extent can discourse analysis help in selecting answers to "why" and "how to" questions for the Arabic language.
-We asked five subjects to read Arabic texts and formulate "why" and "how to" questions for the answers to each of their questions.
+We asked five subjects to read Arabic texts and formulate "why" and "how to" questions for the answers that could be found in the text.
+The subjects were also asked to formulate answers to each of their questions.
 This resulted in a total of 90 question-answer pairs.